Ditectrev/Microsoft-SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals-Practice-Tests-Exams-QA/README.md

 - [ ] Resource group.
 **[⬆ Back to Top](#table-of-contents)**

-### Azure AD Connect can be used to implement hybrid identity.
+### Microsoft Entra Connect can be used to implement hybrid identity.

 - [x] Yes.
 - [ ] No.